Dougal-s/Vkav/README.md

 * g++ >= 8 or clang++ >= 7
 * cmake >= 3.12

-\*Windows and MacOS support has not been implemented.
+\*Windows support has not been implemented.

 #### Debian/Ubuntu: